outmoded/postmile/Readme.md

 ﻿Postmile is a collaborative list making tool built using JS, Node.js, and MongoDB.

-# About

-Postmile is based on the discontinued experimental Yahoo!
-Sled project initially published at: https://github.com/yahoo/postmile.

 # Installation

 Postmile consists of an api server and a web server, both running using Node.js.
 The two servers can run on the same machine or different machines.